m-azzain/odoo-dev-env/README.md

     cd odoo-dev-env
     cp ./.dockerignore ../
     ```
-- run `sudo docker compose up`, if you'r on windows jus run `docker compose up`.
+- run `sudo docker compose up`, if you'r on windows jus run `docker compose up`
 - If every thing went well you can access the running server on `localhost:8069`
 - For more docker compose commands you can visit their site [docker compose docs](https://docs.docker.com/compose/).